This recipe for a Lattice Topped Ricotta Pie can easily be prepared in advance until ready to be served. Perfect for an Italian Easter celebration.

 Nutrition

-This post was originally published on March 24, 2016 and republished on March 15, 2019 with updated content, photos and more recently a video.
+This post was originally published on March 24, 2016, republished on March 15, 2019 and more recently on April 6, 2023 with updated content.
 Thanks for watching and sharing!

 Kerrie McDonald